-Thankfully, the NJ-CRC itself was not given police power and troopers to go after legacy cannabis operators in the state’s medical and adult use cannabis laws.
+Thankfully, the NJ-CRC wasn’t given police power and troopers to go after legacy cannabis operators in the state’s cannabis laws.

 Many in the legal cannabis industry think New Jersey could become a Western-style cannabis market.
-They perceive that too many cultivators, legacy operators, and home grow flooded the market, reducing the price of cannabis to $100 an ounce and limiting profits.
+They perceive that too many cultivators, legacy operators, and home grow flooded the market.
+It reduces the price of cannabis to $100 an ounce and limits profits.

 When you have invested a lot of time and money in a business, protecting the things that harm the process makes sense.